Ascent of Kilimanjaro by the Lemosho route

 Program

-After breakfast, a briefing at your hotel will be given by your guide.
-Atwo hors and a half drive takes you to the Londorossi Park Gate.
-Then the rules of the park are explained, the porters prepared, and a 45 minutes transfer brings you to Lemosho Glades.
-This first day of walking is along the forest trails to the Camp of Mti Mkubwa.
+After breakfast, we go for a two hours and a half drive to the Londorossi gate.
+Then the rules of the park are explained, the porters prepared, and a 45 minutes transfer brings us to Lemosho Glades.

 3 to 4 hours of walking.

-D3: Mti Mkubwa Camp (2750m) - Shira Camp 1 (3600m).
+D3: Mti Mkubwa camp (2750m) - Shira camp 1 (3600m).

 6 to 7 hours of walking.

-D4: Shira 1 Camp (3600m) - Shira Hut Camp (3500m).
+D4: Shira 1 camp (3600m) - Shira Hut camp (3500m).

-Today, you follow an easy path to the top of Shira Cathedral before reaching the next camp at Shira Hut.
+Today, you follow an easy path to the top of Shira cathedral before reaching the next camp at Shira hut.

 As this camp is quite exposed, it can be much colder than the previous night, with temperatures well below zero degrees.